christopher-noble/Decipher/README.md

 # Decipher
 Welcome to Decipher, a revolutionary platform designed to enhance your audio content consumption experience.
-With Decipher, you can easily navigate through audio files, find specific moments, and share them effortlessly.
+With Decipher, you can easily navigate through audio files and capture any moment without tirelessly searching.

 ## Problem Statement
 In today's world, podcasts, audiobooks, and various audio content have become increasingly popular.
 However, locating specific segments within these audio files can be a challenging and time-consuming task.
 The current options, such as manually fast-forwarding or rewinding, are inefficient and frustrating.